Earlier this year SOZO had the privilege of being asked to take part in UK Fast’s eCommerce Round Table at the eCommerce Expo in London.

 The ease of a monthly automated direct debit and the excitement of a monthly product or service is enticing for many consumers.
 But especially so for millennials who are assigning greater importance to personal experiences and emotion, rather than prioritizing larger, more generic purchases like cars and homes.

 This ‘experience-first’ mentality is the reason companies like Airbnb are booming, festivals are becoming more popular than ever, and touring Vietnam or hiking Machu Picchu is a ‘must-do’ in life for the younger generation.

 It’s also the reason why eCommerce companies like Cheese Posties, who offer subscription cheese posties delivered to your door or desk, are becoming successful.
 Product subscription boxes are becoming quirky, fun and give an addictive buzz of excitement each month when a package arrives at work or at home.

-From weekly food boxes to personal shoppers, 3 out of the top 5 subscription based companies, based on number of visits, are time-savers.
-Courtesy of Hitwise, the graph below shows the top subscription sites for April 2017 through number of visits:
+From weekly food boxes to personal shoppers, 3 out of the top 5 subscription-based companies, based on the number of visits, are time-savers.
+Courtesy of Hitwise, the graph below shows the top subscription sites for April 2017 through the number of visits: